 Migrate documents If you are installing Ubuntu on a system that already has one or more operating systems installed on it, and you are not overwriting those operating systems, the Migrate documents and settings screen displays a list of accounts and settings from the existing operating systems.
 For example, if you are creating a dual-boot system on a system that already has Windows installed on it, this screen shows the accounts from the Windows system and a list of programs and settings.
 It might show your name from the Windows system and, under that, Internet Explorer and My Documents.
-Put ticks in the check boxes adjacent to the items you want to migrate to the Ubuntu system.
+Put ticks in the check boxes adjacent to those items you want to migrate to the Ubuntu system.
 On the lower portion of the screen, enter the information necessary to create an Ubuntu user to receive the migrated information.

 Who are you?

-The Who are you? screen (Figure 3-6 on the next page) sets up the first Ubuntu user.
-This user can use sudo (page 88) to administer the system, including setting up additional users (page 658).
+The Who are you? screen (Figure 3-7) sets up the first Ubuntu user.
+This user can use sudo (page 86) to administer the system, including setting up additional users (page 578).
 Enter the full name of the user in the text box labeled What is your name?.
-When you press RETURN, ubiquity enters the first name from the name you just entered in the box labeled What name do you want to use to log in?
-Press RETURN to accept this name or backspace (page 137) over it and enter a different name.
-Enter the same password in the next two (adjacent) boxes.
+As you type, ubiquity enters the first name from the name you just entered in the box labeled What name do you want to use to log in?.
+Press TAB to move the cursor to this box.
+If you want to use a different username, press BACKSPACE (page 136) to erase the username and enter a new one.
+Press TAB.
+Enter the same password in the two (adjacent) boxes labeled Choose a password to keep your account safe.
 Although ubiquity accepts any password, it is a good idea to choose a more secure password if the system is connected to the Internet.
-See "Changing Your Password" on page 135 for a discussion of password security.
+See "Changing Your Password" on page 133 for a discussion of password security.

 The final text box specifies the name of the computer.
-For use on a local network and to connect to the Internet with a Web browser or other client, you can use a simple name such as tiny.
-If you are setting up a system that is to function as a server, see "FQDN" on page 847 for information on names that are valid on the Internet.
+For use on a local network and to connect to the Internet with a Web browser or other client, you can use a simple name such as fox8.
+If you are setting up a server system, see "FQDN" on page 785 for information on names that are valid on the Internet.
+Put a tick in the check box labeled Log in automatically if you want Ubuntu to log you in automatically when the system boots-select this option only if you trust everyone who has physical access to the system.
 Click Forward.

-Figure 3-6 The Install window, Who are you? screen
+Figure 3-8 The Install window, Ready to install screen

-Ready to install The final screen ubiquity displays is the Ready to install screen (Figure 3-7).
+Ready to install The final screen ubiquity displays is the Ready to install screen (Figure 3-8).
 Unless ubiquity asked your permission to write to the hard disk during the partitioning phase of the installation, it has not written to the disk yet.
-If you click Cancel at this point, the hard disk will remain untouched.
+If you click Quit at this point, the hard disk will remain untouched.
 This screen summarizes your answers to the questions ubiquity asked in the previous screens.
-Click Advanced to display the Advanced Options window, which allows you to choose whether to install a boot loader (normally you want to) and whether you want the system to participate in an automatic, informal package usage survey.
+Click Advanced to display the Advanced Options window, which allows you to choose whether to install a boot loader (normally you want to), whether the system should participate in an automatic, informal package usage survey, and whether to set up a network proxy (page 389).
 Click OK to close the Advanced Options window.
 If everything looks right in the summary in the Ready to install screen, click Install.
 The installer begins installing Ubuntu on the hard disk.

-This is when ubiquity writes to the hard disk
+When ubiquity writes to the hard disk